marinednadude/NOAA-PMEL-OME-Stoeck-phytoplankton-18S-V4-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Stoeck-NCOG-phytoplankton-18S-V4-PCR-Protocol-BeBOP.md

 **Issue 4**: Band observed for either the field blank or the extraction blank.

 **Solution**: The product should be sent for sequencing to determine the severity of contamination.

+**Issue 5**: Low volume post-PCR

+**Solution**: If using strip-caps, ensure they are tightly fitting on wells.
+Any gap in the lid will allow for some volume to evaporate during the PCR process on the thermal cycler.
+If using PCR plate seals, spin down the plate after taking it off the thermal cycler to ensure all condensation is drawn back into the well.

+**Issue 6**: Weak Amplification

+**Solution**: If there are weak amplification bands on the gel, ensure the master mix and DNA are being fully mixed.
+You can also increase the concentration of primers or tweak the PCR process on the thermal cycler (increasing # of cycles of PCR or optimizing the annealing temperature).

 ## REFERENCES